 Which is important for the health system implemented in the game.
 The Fear Meter represents the characters current pulse rate and is correspondingly stressed and relaxed by being shot, managing ammunition resources, succeeding at puzzles and reaching plot related events.
 When the meter moves from green to deep red, the character topples over and dies.

-Boss Battles tend a little too often to be exercises in standing still and shooting directly at your opponent.
-To mix up the pacing, some of these battles are constructed to be puzzle-based.
+Some boss battles are constructed to be puzzle-based.
 Situations ranging from shooting flags to jam a harrier jets turbines or fighting on a platform of retracting stones add to the variety.

 Adding to the cyberpunk feel, the backgrounds feature looping full motion video rather than static pre-rendered wallpaper.
 Despite style choices that required the game be shipped on four discs, these scenes provided the fiction with the texture of an organic, living world.
 It could be argued that the many scenes featuring hazards integrated into these loops could have been the PlayStation equivalent to scripted events.
-Key locations were furnished with details ranging from working fountains to skyline traffic and shadow play on walls.
+Key locations are furnished with details ranging from working fountains to skyline traffic and shadow play on walls.

 In an adventure game move, Fear Effect is scattered with contextual death animations for specific scenes.
 While short, these add to the games personality and are always triggered by moving past certain thresholds on the map, such as onto red-hot pipes or too far off steel beams.

 First introduced are Hana and Glas in their helicopter.
 Hana retreads the mission to Glas about meeting with Jin to collect the data which suggests where Wee Ming is hiding, after she ran away from her father for unknown reasons.
 The two are already suspicious, however, as they arrive on the landing pad to find Jin missing; he was meant to meet them there with the disc containing the possible location of Wee Ming.